Stormwater

 Increased impervious surface results in both an increased amount of stormwater runoff and an increased chance for pollution to enter our waterways through our storm sewer systems (throughout most of Geauga County these are ditches.).
 This type of pollution that results from stormwater runoff is called nonpoint source pollution.

-The 2023 theme is Sensible Salting!
+The 2024 theme is Backyard Conservation!

 Feature Articles